-For the third time, UX communities all over Austria come together to organize one collaborative event.
-This year will be the first hybrid event - in-person AND remote!
+Since 2020, UX communities all over Austria come together to organize one collaborative event for World Usability Day.
+This year will be fully remote - so you can attend from anywhere around the globe!

-Our well curated speakers at this years WUD Austria
+Our well curated speakers and hosts at this years WUD Austria

 Do not miss our interesting talks

 A warm welcome to World Usability Day Austria 2023, a unique gathering of UX communities from across Austria, all coming together for a collaborative and insightful event.
 Today, we are delighted to have Johannes Lehner from UX Graz moderating our sessions, guiding us through a series of engaging talks and discussions.

 As we commence, we take a moment to shed light on our chosen theme for this year: 'Collaboration and Cooperation.'
 Our focus is steadfast on accessibility and inclusive design, crucial elements in fostering a digital environment that is welcoming and usable for everyone.
 So, let’s embark on this journey together, exploring ways to enhance usability and inclusivity in the digital world.